-- QUIETEST INDOOR BUG ZAPPER: Zepol Labs Mergence Indoor Bug Zapper
+- BEST FOR INDOORS: Zepol Labs Mergence Indoor Bug Zapper

 What a Killer Concept!

 Bug zappers have been around longer than you probably think.
-An early prototype appearing in a 1911 issue of Popular Mechanics featured an electric light and a chunk of bait encased within an electrified cage.
+An early prototype featured an electric light and a chunk of bait encased within an electrified cage.
 Insects, attracted by the light and bait, were electrocuted when they touched the cage.

 Modern bug zappers work on the same simple concept, featuring an ultraviolet (UV) light that insects can’t resist.
 They pass through an electrified wire grid that—bzzzt!—kills them on contact.
 Dead bugs then drop into a collection tray, which can be emptied as often as needed (usually two to seven days, depending on the prevalence of pests).